-As it turns out, he has—at least the presidency used to have one.
+As it turns out, he has—at least, the presidency used to have one.

 Since the position requires a certain amount of trust, presidents tend to bring their trusted people to serve them.
-That’s why when Obama was in the White House, he brought along his long-time friend and barber of more than 15 years.
+That’s why when Obama was in the White House, he brought along his long-time friend and barber of more than 15 years.15

 Today though, the White House official barbershop is closed.
 The room which used to be the barbershop is now the office of the Homeland Security director.

-Straight Razors are Presidential
+Straight Razors Are Presidential

 Straight razors are at the top of the razor hierarchy, and because of that, they’re naturally the choice of professional and presidential barbers alike.

-It’s the only tool that can give a close and clean shave while offering a luxurious and comfortable experience, especially for men who have the entire country’s worries on their back.
+It’s the only tool that can give a close and clean shave while offering a luxurious and comfortable experience, especially for men who have the entire country’s worries on their backs.
 No self-respecting barber would stoop down to using a cheap plastic disposable or a laid-back safety.
 For them, it’s the straight razor through and through.
 It’s the only razor fit for a president.

 Here at Naked Armor, our straight razors are luxurious and, dare we say, presidential.
 They’re crafted using artisanal methods from high-grade Japanese steel and fine, valuable timber wood to achieve the ideal blade-to-handle ratio in supporting the perfect grip.